magnolia-lang/magnolia-lang/README.md

 Magnolia is a research programming language based on the theory of institutions.

+⚠️ The compiler is still at an experimental stage, and not yet fully functional.
+Do not rely on anything to remain stable for the moment. ⚠️

 ## How to compile

 The compiler has been tested with GHC 8.10.3 and is built using `cabal`.